-WHEREAS, it is recommended that the Policy be revised to: (1) broaden the current record-keeping requirements to the longest term required by either the Policy, the City Records Retention Policy or regulatory agencies such as the Internal Revenue Service, Municipal Securities Rulemaking Board, U.S. Securities and Exchange Commission, California Debt and Investment Advisory Commission, or other government agencies; and (2) make technical and clarifying changes; and
+Staff recommends broadening the record-keeping requirements to the longest term required by either the Policy, the City Records Retention Policy, or regulatory agencies.
+Other regulatory agencies may include the Internal Revenue Service, Municipal Securities Rulemaking Board, U.S. Securities and Exchange Commission, California Debt and Investment Advisory Commission, or other government agencies.
+The objective is to ensure records related to debt issuance and management are maintained in accordance with the most stringent regulatory requirements, therefore minimizing the possibility of noncompliance.